docker/docs/datacenter/ucp/2.2/guides/index.md

 ---
+title: Universal Control Plane overview
 description: Learn about Docker Universal Control Plane, the enterprise-grade cluster management solution from Docker.
 keywords: docker, ucp, overview, orchestration, clustering
-title: Universal Control Plane overview
 ---

 Docker Universal Control Plane (UCP) is the enterprise-grade cluster management solution from Docker.
-You install it on-premises or in your virtual private cloud, and it helps you manage your Docker cluster and applications from a single place.
+You install it on-premises or in your virtual private cloud, and it helps you manage your Docker swarm and applications through a single interface.

 ![](../../../images/ucp.png){: .with-border}

-## Centralized cluster management
+## Centralized swarm management

-With Docker you can join up to thousands of physical or virtual machines together to create a container cluster, allowing you to deploy your applications at scale.
-Docker Universal Control Plane extends the functionality provided by Docker to make it easier to manage your cluster from a centralized place.
+With Docker, you can join up to thousands of physical or virtual machines together to create a container cluster, or swarm, allowing you to deploy your applications at scale.
+Docker Universal Control Plane extends the functionality provided by Docker to make it easier to manage your swarm from a centralized place.

 You can manage and monitor your container cluster using a graphical UI.